 Our Hackensack Alimony Lawyers Help Seek the Spousal Support You Deserve

 Divorce is a difficult and often emotionally charged process, and the financial issues involved are complex.
 They can affect you for years to come.
 Many divorces involve a monetary award known as “alimony” or “spousal support,” which is designed to assist the economically weaker spouse for a period of time.
 It can also correct uneven economic circumstances that may result due to a divorce.

-At MR. Men’s Rights Divorce & Family Law of New Jersey by Schultz & Associates, LLC, our New Jersey alimony lawyers know that the issue of alimony is often contested, regardless of whether you are the intended recipient or whether you may have to pay.
+At Men’s & Fathers’ Rights Divorce Lawyers by Schultz & Associates, LLC, our New Jersey alimony lawyers know that the issue of alimony is often contested, regardless of whether you are the intended recipient or whether you may have to pay.
 We will work closely with you and help you make the best decisions possible.
 When you work with our attorneys, we can prevent you from making costly mistakes.

 How our Bergen County Alimony Lawyers Can Help